Akunwa/portfolio2/index.md

 ```
 Visualizing Geometric Symmetries
 ```
-While completing a Master degree in Statistics at San Francisco State Universtiy, I took an Abstract Algebra course.
-I learned that, like the integers or real numbers, shapes have multiplication tables too.
-These multiplication tables can look even more abstract than a 12x12 times table, with letters and numbers corresponding to a rotation or reflection of an underlying shape.
-I wondered what a square's multiplication talbe looked like with color.
-I computed the multiplication tables of squares, hexagons, and rectangles in Python, then applied heat maps to these tables to reveal their symmetries.
+This is one of my favorite scripts I have written in Python.
+While completing a Master degree in Statistics at San Francisco State Universtiy, I took an Abstract Algebra course where I learned that, like the integers or real numbers, shapes have multiplication tables too.
+These multiplication tables can look even more abstract than a 12x12 times table, with letters and numbers corresponding to a rotation or reflection of an underlying polygon.
+I wondered what these multiplication tables looked like rendered in color.
+I computed the multiplication tables of a square, hexagon, and rectangle in Python using dictionaries to store their rotations and reflections.
+I then applied heat maps to these tables to reveal their symmetries.

 ![visualizing geometric symmetries](assets/img/visGeomSym.png)

 <div style="max-height: 150px; max-width: 100%; overflow: auto;">
 <pre><code class="language-python">
 Helper functions
 """
 This function is used to create a permutation of the vertices of an n-sided polygon induced by rotations and reflections.
 Inputs: